A Complete Guide to Pop Art and Its Movement

 The artist is often labeled as the founding member of British pop art for the aims and ideals outlining the movement.
 Richard Hamilton believed that art is not just there to present in exhibitions and galleries but is simply a way of life.
 He then contributed to bringing art mainstream and not just in the exhibitions.
 The artist’s collage of 1956 named Just what is that makes today’s home so different, so appealing? is one of the pop art imagery ultimate catalog like newspapers, comics, advertising, food, appliances, packaging, television, the space age, and the movies.

-Along with that, a black and white version of the collage was utilized as the cover of the catalog of the This is Tomorrow exhibition in 1956 at the Whitechapel gallery.
 It portrayed that people’s understanding of art and culture was reforming and also inspired many new generation pop artists.

 - Andy Warhol:

 One artist who actually personified pop art was Andy Warhol.
 The artist in the early years worked as a commercial artist, which derived inspiration from the mass culture imagery like newspapers, comics, TV, and many more.
 Warhol took the pop art culture to the status of museum art and is often referred to as the father of independent film.
 He utilized images of consumer products and celebrities to make art more interesting.
 The artist became famous for a series of soup cans and then did several other artworks.

 The artist adopted a style that was based on the mass communication visual vernaculars.
 It was a style of comic strips whose format was fixed.
 It required few black outlines, bold colors, and tones provided by Benday dots.
 It was a popular printing tone method in comic books in the 1950s and 60s.